-Child abuse can take a range of different forms.
-A child being mistreated or abused (sometimes called ‘Significant Harm') can be defined as physical abuse, emotional abuse, sexual abuse or neglect.
+Child abuse can take a range of different forms which are usually defined as physical abuse, emotional abuse, sexual abuse or neglect.

 Child abuse can occur in your home, or in the organisations, schools or groups that you go to.
 There are four major categories of child abuse:

 If you are worried about a child or need advice about any form of child abuse, contact the NSPCC helpline.

 Physical abuse is defined as when someone deliberately hurts a child, such as hitting, shaking, throwing, poisoning, burning, drowning or suffocating a child deliberately and with the intention of causing harm.

 If a child is hurt by a relative, friend or stranger and it causes them physical harm, such as cuts, bruises, broken bones or other injuries, it is physical abuse.